adarnimrod/resume/README.rst

 My resume (in ReStructuredText) and infrastructure for creating PDF, HTML, ODT and Microsoft Word docx versions.
 Also upload to my web server.

+To use install pandoc and rsync (for publishing).